Carpathian Shepherd Dog: History

+Historically livestock guardian dogs were used by Romanian farmers, each farmer would breed the dog to his own need and there was no standard.

+In 1979 a dog show in Bucharest would feature 18 dogs of the Carpatin breed, which would become the Carpathian Shepherd Dog.
+Following this the standard would be modified until the current standard was finalised.

 In March 1998, a group of fans of the Carpathian Shepherd Dog founded the Carpathian Shepherd Dogs Club.
 The club was later renamed the National Club of Carpathian Shepherd Dog Breeders.
 The club observed that there many Carpathians in Rucăr, Argeș County that are considered ancestors of today's Carpathians.